RuleML/deliberation-ruleml/bash/README.txt

 * build_myng.sh : this builds the generated RNC and XSD locally and tests it against local test suites
 * build_web.sh : (under development) this builds the generated RNC and XSD from the cloud and tests it against cloud-stored test suites.

-Instructions that follow apply to Unix/Linux/Mac Platforms as well as Linus on WSL(Windows Sybsystem for Linux) For WSL users there is a special section at the end.
+Instructions that follow apply to Unix/Linux/Mac Platforms as well as Linux on WSL (Windows Sybsystem for Linux) For WSL users there is a special section at the end.

 Prerequisite: